 Other items of interest to be concern about, plumbing or electrical issues are common, structural and exterior decay to include facia.

 Water heater is commonly set at 120 degrees.
 Look at exterior doors the outside bottom door sweeper and door jam that no air is entering by seeing light.
 Also any rotted wood at bottom of doors and frames that can be holding moisture.
-If you can poke a nail through it, it needs to be replaced depending on how sever damage is.
+If you can poke a nail through it, it needs to be replaced depending on how sever damage has taken place.

 Once inspection is finished, you will receive a detailed report that you will learn about the home.
 There are usually findings even if minor.
 Most inspector are professional and will answer any questions you may have and feel free to contact me your trusted advisor today that is full of resources at 407 479-8583 and I have a pocket full of quality home inspectors.
+Serving Dr Phillips and Central Florida.
 Click here to know more about Kevin Strawter /ABOUT-KEVIN-STRAWTER-P-A---MRP--GRI--ABR-6-14330.html

 Lock in policy prior hurricane season, Shop around and compare what you get based on deductible.
 Click here for more facts https://www.homeinspector.org/Buyers-And-Owners/Homebuyers-Guide/FAQs-about-Home-Inspection